 Author: Laurie Halse Anderson

-"Speak up for yourself--we want to know what you have to say."
-From the first moment of her freshman year at Merryweather High, Melinda knows this is a big fat lie, part of the nonsense of high school.
-She is friendless, outcast, because she busted an end-of-summer party by calling the cops, so now nobody will talk to her, let alone listen to her.
-As time passes, she becomes increasingly isolated and practically stops talking altogether.
+"Speak up for yourself—we want to know what you have to say."
+From the first moment of her freshman year at Merryweather High, Melinda knows this is a big lie, part of the nonsense of high school.
+She is friendless, an outcast, because she busted an end-of-summer party by calling the cops.
+Now nobody will talk to her, let alone listen to her.
+As time passes, Melinda becomes increasingly isolated and practically stops talking altogether.
 Only her art class offers any solace, and it is through her work on an art project that she is finally able to face what really happened at that terrible party: she was raped by an upperclassman, a guy who still attends Merryweather and is still a threat to her.
 Her healing process has just begun when she has another violent encounter with him.
-But this time Melinda fights back, refuses to be silent, and thereby achieves a measure of vindication.
+But this time Melinda fights back—and refuses to be silent.

 From Astrid Lindgren Memorial Award laureate Laurie Halse Anderson comes the extraordinary landmark novel that has spoken to millions of readers.
 Powerful and utterly unforgettable, Speak has been translated into 35 languages, was the basis for the major motion picture starring Kristen Stewart, and is now a stunning graphic novel adapted by Laurie Halse Anderson herself, with artwork from Eisner-Award winner Emily Carroll.

 A National Book Award Finalist for Young People’s Literature

 A TIME Magazine Best YA Book of All Time